This page is based on information from Sultan Ratrout.

 Taking a discarded card

-Some players allow a card taken from the discard pile to be added to an existing meld on the table, either alone or together with a card or cards from the player's hand, provided that who discarded the card already has meld on the table and also the player who takes it has already melded or can satisfy the initial meld requirement.
+Some players allow a card taken from the discard pile to be added to an existing meld on the table, either alone or together with a card or cards from the player's hand, provided that the player who discarded the card already has meld on the table and also the player who takes it has already melded or can satisfy the initial meld requirement.

 If a wild card is discarded, some players allow it to be taken by the next player only if it is melded in a group of Aces, not in a sequence A-2-3 or J-Q-K.